← Back to Science Hub

 Safe Catch Elite wild tuna pouch in insulated sleeve, placed in sunlight after hike — visual cue for TrailGenic™ post-hike protein timing and autophagy recovery protocol

-At TrailGenic™, we’re known for our fasted, high-altitude autophagy hikes.
+At TrailGenic™, we’re known for fasted, high-altitude autophagy hikes.
 But the hike is only half the story — the recovery window is just as critical.
+That’s why our protocol calls for consuming clean protein, like a Safe Catch Tuna packet, immediately after the hike at the parking lot.

 1. The Metabolic Sweet Spot

-After a prolonged fasted hike, your muscles are highly insulin-sensitive, meaning they’ll absorb and utilize nutrients more efficiently.
-Protein taken in this state goes straight to muscle protein synthesis (MPS), supporting repair and adaptation.
+After a prolonged fasted hike, your muscles are highly insulin-sensitive.
+Nutrients taken in this state are absorbed and utilized more efficiently.
+Protein goes directly into muscle protein synthesis (MPS), accelerating repair and adaptation.

 2. Preserving Autophagy Gains

 Autophagy — the body’s cellular cleanup process — runs high during a fasted hike.
-By keeping the hike itself calorie-free, we extend that process through the entire climb and descent.
-Breaking the fast with protein post-hike gives the body what it needs for recovery without blunting the cellular renewal benefits mid-hike.
+By keeping the hike calorie-free, we extend renewal through the entire climb and descent.
+Breaking the fast with protein post-hike gives the body what it needs for recovery without blunting those benefits mid-hike.

 3. The Parking Lot Effect

-Eating immediately at the trailhead, before the drive home, ensures:
+Eating protein immediately at the trailhead, before the drive home, ensures:

 • Nutrient timing is precise

-• You avoid the “delay gap” where your body might start breaking down muscle for fuel instead of repairing it
+• You avoid the “delay gap” where muscle breakdown could occur instead of repair

 4. Why Safe Catch Works